You want extended vehicle protection, but not with a company that’s going to fall short.

 You can’t afford high repair costs.

-With a warranty, you know precisely what you are going to pay, whether it is through the premium or monthly payments and a deductible.
+With a warranty, you know precisely what you are going to pay, whether it is through the premium or monthly payment plans and a deductible.

 You want peace of mind.